-Following each annual monitoring period, if the number of bat fatalities is less than two bats for the turbine per year, the operator shall be entitled to propose amendments to the curtailment parameters.
-If the number of bat fatalities is greater than two bats for the turbine per year, the operator shall be obligated to propose amendments to the mitigation.
-Any changes proposed will be consulted on with SNH, and implemented the following year with repeated monitoring using the methods described above unless otherwise varied (e.g. to investigate condition in which fatalities are occurring).
-Annual monitoring will cease upon validation of mitigation measures.
+Following each annual monitoring period, if the number of bat fatalities is less than 2 bats per turbine per year, the operator shall be entitled to propose amendments to the curtailment parameters.
+If the number of bat fatalities is greater than 2 bats per turbine per year, the operator shall be obligated to propose amendments to the mitigation.
+Any changes proposed will be consulted on with SNH and implemented the following year with repeated monitoring using the methods described above unless otherwise varied (e.g. to investigate condition in which fatalities are occurring).